-The transition from $\Omega_c^0$ baryon to $\Xi$ baryon has been studied with many theoretical approaches, such as nonrelativistic quark model~\cite{Rerez:1989}, heavy quark effective theory~\cite{Chen:1997,Dhir:2015}, light-front quark model~\cite{Zhao:2018}, and MIT bag model~\cite{Hu:2020}, in these articles the form factors were calculated.
+The transition from $\Omega_c^0$ baryon to $\Xi$ baryon has been studied with many theoretical approaches, such as nonrelativistic quark model~\cite{Rerez:1989}, heavy quark effective theory~\cite{Chen:1997,Dhir:2015}, light-front quark model~\cite{Zhao:2018}, and MIT bag model~\cite{Hu:2020}.
 With the development of experimental results of the mass, lifetime, and other parameters, the new calculation and prediction are necessary.
-In our work, we will study this transition with the method of light-cone sum rules~\cite{Chernyak:1984,Balitsky:1989,Braun:1989,Chernyak:1990,Huang:2004,Liu:2009lc}, which is based on QCD sum rules~\cite{Shifman:1979,Zhang:2008,Agaev:2017o}.
-We will evaluate our work from baryon and weak currents and estimate the semileptonic weak decay width with the new result of $\Omega_c^0$ baryon lifetime.
+In this work, we will study the transition with the method of light-cone sum rules~\cite{Chernyak:1984,Balitsky:1989,Braun:1989,Chernyak:1990,Huang:2004,Liu:2009lc}, which is based on QCD sum rules~\cite{Shifman:1979,Zhang:2008,Wang:2010,Agaev:2017o}.
+We will evaluate our work from baryon and weak currents and estimate the semileptonic decay width with the new result of $\Omega_c^0$ baryon lifetime.
 This method has been used to study the strong decay properties of excited $\Omega_c^0$ baryons~\cite{Chen:2017,Agaev:2017i}.

-After the introduction in Sec.~\ref{sec:I}, we give the details of the light-cone sum rules derivation of the semileptonic weak decay of $\Omega_c^0\to\Xi^-l^+\nu_l$, and the sum rules of the form factors are given in Sec.~\ref{sec:II}.
+After the introduction in Sec.~\ref{sec:I}, the details of the light-cone sum rules derivation of the semileptonic decay of $\Omega_c^0\to\Xi^-l^+\nu_l$ are given, and also the sum rules of the form factors are given in Sec.~\ref{sec:II}.
 Sec.~\ref{sec:III} is the numerical analysis of the four form factors of transition matrix element of $\Omega_c^0\to\Xi$.
 Conclusions are given in Sec.~\ref{sec:IV}.
-In the Appendix, we give the explicit expressions of the $\Xi$ baryon distribution amplitudes.
+In the Appendix, the explicit expressions of $\Xi$ baryon distribution amplitudes are listed.